How Congress can ignore special interest groups and bring America’s abortion laws in line with the rest of the developed world.

 America’s form of government, which relies on popularly elected representatives who gather together to debate and enact legislation, has worked pretty well for the last two hundred and forty years.
 We fought World War II in Europe and Asia—and won.
 We put a man on the moon.
 We saw a peaceful end to the Cold War.
 We invented the Internet, Youtube, Facebook, Twitter (ok, so not everything has been great), Amazon, and the list goes on.

 Yet, despite these amazing advancements in science, technology, and medicine, we lag behind the rest of the developed world in one very important area: our abortion laws.
-In fact, one key aspect of abortion in the United States is so outdated that only five other nations ON EARTH agree with our position (and one of those nations is the forward-thinking paradise of North Korea).
+In fact, one key aspect of abortion in the United States is so outdated that only six other nations ON EARTH agree with our position (and one of those nations is the forward-thinking paradise of North Korea).

 In fact, whenever Americans are polled on this issue, they overwhelmingly support changing this aspect of our law.
 For example, in this poll from CNN, 56% of Americans think abortion should be illegal in most or all circumstances, and 7 in 10 Americans think abortion should be illegal in at least some circumstances.
 Yet, every attempt to change this policy has failed.